Emancipation through Emmanuel (3) - Vanguard News

 John 8:34 “Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.”

-The Pharisees and the Sadducees, who happened to be the religious leaders at the time, taught that their spirit-ual ineptitude could be protected by their insurance policy called religion.
+The Pharisees and the Sadducees, who happened to be the religious leaders at the time, taught that their spiritual ineptitude could be protected by their insurance policy called religion.
 But Jesus had to burst their bubble by bringing them back to reality.
-The lesson before us here is that sin does not except any one and even those steep in religious tenets, no matter the brand of religion they may be practicing, will not be left off the hook.
+The lesson before us here is that sin does not except anyone and even those steep in religious tenets, no matter the brand of religion they may be practising, will not be left off the hook.

-There are people whose weekly calendar is inundated with paraphernalia of church activities and events, but they have not stopped committing sin.
+There are people whose weekly calendar is inundated with the paraphernalia of church activities and events, but they have not stopped committing sin.
 They still fight.
 They also drink and become drunk.
 They beat their wives.
-They steal from any where and everywhere, including government coffers.
-Yet they are known and well respected members, elders and leaders in their res-pective church assemblies!
+They steal from anywhere and everywhere, including government coffers.
+Yet they are known and well-respected members, elders and leaders in their respective church assemblies!

 The Pharisees were like that until Jesus had to cut them to size by telling them the bitter truth meant to save them from sin.